clojure-emacs/clomacs/README.md

 ## TODO

-* There is only one namespace per lib is supported for now.
+* Unload/reload lib possibility should be added.
 * Ths separate `:namespace` arg in `clomacs-defun` is redundant?

 ## License